snake-charmer-devs/snake-charmer/README.md

-ggplot, Bokeh, Blaze, numdifftools, PuLP, CVXPY, SysCorr, bayesian, PEBL, libpgm, BayesPy, BayesOpt, mpld3, Pylearn2, nimfa, py-earth, Orange, NeuroLab, PyBrain, annoy, Zipline, Quandl, BNFinder, Alchemy API, xlrd/xlwt, NetworkX, OpenCV, boto, gbq, SQLite, PyMongo, mpi4py, Jubatus, and one or more Hadoop clients.
+ggplot, Bokeh, Blaze, numdifftools, PuLP, CVXPY, SysCorr, bayesian, PEBL, libpgm, BayesPy, BayesOpt, mpld3, Pylearn2, nimfa, py-earth, Orange, NeuroLab, PyBrain, annoy, Zipline, Quandl, BNFinder, Alchemy API, xlrd/xlwt, NetworkX, PyMVPA, OpenCV, boto, gbq, SQLite, PyMongo, mpi4py, Jubatus, and one or more Hadoop clients.

 If you have suggestions for any other packages to add, please submit them by